Nexivoid/pirulasok/README.txt

-Hello, don't mind all of this weird repository, this is nothing.
+Hello, don't mind anything of this weird repository, this is nothing.